fieryhenry/Battle-Cats-Hacking-Scripts/README.md

    The following steps are done on your pc, not android device:

-4. cd into the scripts directory in a terminal / shift+right click -> powershell window here
+4. cd into the scripts directory in a terminal or shift+right click -> powershell window here

 5. Use python to run the desired script - some scripts may only work with an x86 system architecture as that's the one I have reverse engineered the most